A-1 Traditional Funeral Service

 The arrangements you make will be influenced by the lifestyle of your deceased family member; the time of year, your budget, and the number of people in attendance.

 But you don't have to think about it all on your own; we're here to help.
-That's what we do; it's our passion to help families celebrate the life of their loved one.
+That's what we do; it's our passion to help families celebrate the life of their loved one and educate people on the importance of funerals.
 Just reach out to us; let us know what you'd like, and we'll tell you how we can assist you.

 Call on Us